 TMJ is a functional problem of the muscular system and it can be reversed with somatic movement.

 TMD and TMJ are somatic problems of a functional nature – yet another example of Sensory Motor Amnesia.
 TMJ can occur due to a one-sided accident, slumped posture over the computer, and most commonly, excessive dental work.

 I just successfully reversed a serious case of TMJ that developed due to a lot of dental work.
-The photos below are from the last of six visits to my dentist’s office.
+The photo below is from the last of six visits to my dentist’s office.
 Notice in the photo on the left how my head and neck are turned slightly to the right.
 Trust me when I say that there was tension in my neck, jaw and face along the right side.
-The photo on the right shows how my head and neck are tilted slightly back.

 What you can’t see because of the paper sheet over my chest is that my shoulders were rounded forward.
 This is a typical “dental patient posture.”

 “Dental patient posture” is a Red Light Reflex pattern of collapsing inward with the neck cocked backward.
 The need to keep the jaw open and often contract one side of the jaw to make room for dental implements or hold them in place teaches the muscles that move the jaw to stay tight.
 This contributes to TMJ.
 The muscles of the face are no different from muscles in the rest of the body; they can be reeducated through somatic exploration.

 In the video below I demonstrate a sequence of Somatic Explorations that will teach you to retrain the muscles that move the jaw so that they can relax and release.
 You will learn to move your jaw freely again… without pain!
 Repeat these movements several times at your own pace.
 You will explore the natural movement of the jaw: open, close, side to side gliding and gently swinging as if making a “U” shape.